bestia-dev/new_date_time_units_and_formats/README.md

 - A week has 7 days only because people have this tradition and built a lot of routines around that.
 This is impossible to change.
 - Let start every year with a "Monday".
 So we know for every day in the year which weekday it is.
 Forever.
 - A year is not exactly 52 weeks.
 The remaining 1 or 2 "celebration days" are added to sync our measurement to the planet's orbit.
 - So we need to create a new term for this new type of week that has the exception of "celebration days".
-Let call it "veek" for fun.
+Let call it "varweek" for fun.
 - The weekday's names are different in every language.
 Let make things global and digital. monday is 1d, tuesday is 2d,.., sunday is 7d.

 example: 1.1.2021 = 2021c 01v 1d,  11.3.2021 = 2021c 10v 7d
-"c" stands for CE-common era. "v" stands for veek, "d" stands for day.
+"c" stands for CE-common era. "v" stands for varweek, "d" stands for day.

 ## Development of a little rust converter program (pwa, wasm) for mobile